Resources for Penn Travelers Abroad

 The University's commitment to fostering an environment free from violence and abuse extends to all members of the Penn community traveling abroad.
 The resources and policies outlined on this website apply on and off campus, including international programs, study abroad opportunities, and university affiliated trips.

-If you or someone you know experiences any form of sexual violence, relationship violence, or stalking while traveling abroad, the following resources are available to you.
+If you or someone you know experiences any form of sexual violence, relationship violence, stalking, or sexual harassment while traveling abroad, the following resources are available to you.

 Penn Emergency Contacts